kencoken/imsearch-tools/README.md

 ----------------

  + *Dec 2016*
+     - Other minor modifications.
+     - Updated the Flickr API access point and query style.
+This engine is back to work.
      - Added a new engine for the new BING API (v5)
      - Deprecated the previous version of the BING API (v1)
  + *Aug-Nov 2016*